-COM 233 Persuasive Speaking 3 0 0 3

-Prerequisites: ENG 112 or ENG 113
+COM 233 Persuasive Speaking3003Prerequisites: ENG 112 or ENG 113Corequisites: None303

 This course introduces theory and history of persuasive speaking, covering critical thinking skills in analyzing problems, assessing solutions, and communicating the information to an audience.
 Emphasis is placed on analysis, evidence, reasoning, and library and field research used to enhance persuasive public speaking skills.
 Upon completion, students should be able to apply the principles of persuasive speaking in a public setting.
 This course has been approved to satisfy the Comprehensive Articulation Agreement pre-major and/or elective course requirement.
 This course may meet the SACS communication requirement for AGE, AAS, DIP, or CER programs.

-COM 250 Public Communication 3 0 0 3

-Prerequisites: ENG 113 or ENG 114 and COM 120

-or COM 231

-This course provides a comprehensive theoretical background for the practice of speaking in public utilizing rhetoric principles applied in a series of speaking experiences.
-Emphasis is on informative and persuasive advanced speaking skills; speaking using the teleprompter, and on-camera presentations of news, weather and commercials.
+COM 250 Public Communication 3 0 0 3 Prerequisites: ENG 113 or ENG 114 and COM 120 or COM 231 Corequisites: None informative and persuasive advanced speaking skills; speaking using the teleprompter, and on-camera presentations of news, weather and commercials.
 Upon completion, students should be able to construct, present, and critique public communications that are complex, dynamic and purposeful.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.